tmhsplb/heretoservedoc/docs/Infrastructure.md

     git remote add origin https://github.com/tmhsplb/HereToServe.git

+ Use Visual Studio 2022 to create a new branch through the github interface in the lower right corner of the VS window.
+This was how, for example, the staging branch was created.
+Then switch to the newly created branch using the same interface.
+When it comes time to push this branch to GitHub DO NOT first create a receiving branch at GitHub through the GitHub interface.
+Instead use the VS interface to push to GitHub

+ * Select View > Git Repository
+ * Select the branch to push by its name
+ * Select Push from the context menu

+ This will create the new branch at GitHub.
+The same procedure will push any updates to a branchto GitHub.

+ To push changes to the training branch to AppHarbor, issue the command

+     git push traintoserve training

+from a Git Bash shell.

+There is also built in GitHub support for branch management in Visual Studio 2022.
+For example, to update the master branch after completing changes to the training branch

+* Switch to the master branch
+* Select View > Git Repository
+* Under remotes open the traintoserve remote
+* From the context menu of training select Merge 'traintoserve/training' into 'master'

+This will update the master branch with the changes in the training branch.
+Then in a Git Bash shell run the command

+     git push heretoserve master

+to deploy the master branch.
+There is nothing to commit first; the commit of the training branch is sufficient.

 The initial codebase was saved to github through the Sync command under the Team Explorer tab in Visual Studio.
 The initial Sync inherited all the changes made to the cloned copy of opiddaily but this is not a problem.